lmoncla/illumina_pipeline/README.md

 ### Output
 After this has been run, a folder will be made for each sample, which will contain the original fastq files, trimmed fastq files, mapping files in sam and bam format, variant calls in vcf format, and a parameters file.
 Details are below:

+#### sample.fastq
-sample.fastq: the original fastq files
+the original fastq files

+#### sample.trimmed.fastq
-sample.trimmed.fastq: trimmed fastq files
+trimmed fastq files

+#### sample.sam
-sample.sam: trimmed fastq files that were mapped to the reference sequence
+trimmed fastq files that were mapped to the reference sequence

+#### sample.bam
-sample.bam: trimmed fastq files that were mapped to the reference sequence, but in bam format
+trimmed fastq files that were mapped to the reference sequence, but in bam format

+#### sample.sorted.bam
-sample.sorted.bam: trimmed fastq files that were mapped to the reference sequence, but in sorted bam format (necessary for SNP calling)
+trimmed fastq files that were mapped to the reference sequence, but in sorted bam format (necessary for SNP calling)

+#### sample.lofreq.(frequency_cutoff).vcf
-sample.vcf: unfiltered lofreq variant calls.
+unfiltered lofreq variant calls.
 These have NOT been filtered to account for minimum quality, coverage, or SNP frequency.
+Here, (frequency_cutoff) specifies the minimum frequency a variant had to be present to be called that was applied to filtering.

+#### sample.lofreq.filtered.(frequency_cutoff).vcf
-sample.filtered.vcf: filtered variant calls, filtered with the parameters you specified in the config file.
+filtered variant calls, filtered with the parameters you specified in the config file.

+#### sample.lofreq.annotated.(frequency_cutoff).vcf
+filtered lofreq variant calls.filtered with the parameters you specified in the config file and annotated by snpEff to include information about amino acid changes to coding regions.

+#### sample.varscan.snps.(frequency_cutoff).vcf
+variants called by varscan according to the parameters you specified in the config file.
+Not yet annotated.

+#### sample.varscan.annotated.snps.(frequency_cutoff).vcf
+variants called by varscan according to the parameters you specified in the config file and annotated by snpEff to include information about amino acid changes to coding regions.

+#### trinity_output
+A folder containing the output files for Trinity when run using all reads as input.
+The output contigs are in a file called Trinity.fasta and the restuls from sending those contigs to BLAST are contained in Trinity_BLAST_result.txt.

+#### trinity_de_novo_assembly_mapped_reads_only
+A folder that contains the output files for Trinity when run using only mapped reads as input.
+The output contigs are in a file called Trinity.fasta and the restuls from sending those contigs to BLAST are contained in Trinity_BLAST_result.txt.

+#### sample.params
-sample.params: a parameters file containing a summary of the commands you specified
+a parameters file containing a summary of the commands you specified

 ### Who do I talk to? ###

-* Louise Moncla lhmoncla@gmail.com
+Louise Moncla lhmoncla@gmail.com